 Chalky Chicks – Best Chalk Paint for Paint Gun

 Chalky Chicks is another small brand that relies on providing a particular niche a specifically tailored product in a market or large, multinational competitors.
-Coincidentally enough, this brand also comes out of North Carolina.
+Coincidentally enough, this paint is manufactured in Utah.
 In this case, the Chalky Chicks brand of chalk paint aims to capture the convenience market in that you do not have to do much of anything with this paint when you want to use it.
 That said, this is not necessarily the best value for all needs.

 This all the more remarkable when you consider that this chalk paint provides 150 sq. ft. of coverage.
 In terms of the formula, the Chalky Chicks chalk paint is also notable for having an ultra-low VOC content.
-That said, one of the main downsides of this chalk paint is that it is a bit more expensive than the average.
 On top of that, it is one of the less durable and will require a protective finish to prevent scratches or cracking over time.

 Choose the Best Chalky Chicks colors